 - Drones have become an integral part of many fields of work.
-From surveying properties in real estate to shooting incredible sights for movies; from fighting crime to extinguishing wildfires; and from delivering pizza to journalism – all these are incredible uses that make sure you’ll have more than enough work to go around.
+From surveying properties in real estate to shooting incredible sights for movies.
+Also, from fighting crime to extinguishing wildfires, and from delivering pizza to journalism.
+All these are incredible uses that make sure you’ll have more than enough work to go around.

 - It’s completely legal.
 All you need to do is register your drone with the FAA if your drone weighs more than 250 grams.

 - It will get you hired.
-Hunting for drone piloting jobs is easier than… piloting a drone.
 Once you become a licensed UAV pilot, you’ll be able to work professionally and you’ll have more than enough trust to go around.

 - No more skepticism.
 Drone pilots generally get sneers when they apply for a job.
 That’s because they probably don’t have a license.
 If there’s one thing that movie producers don’t like to invest in, it’s an unlicensed UAV flyer.

 Now you’ve probably understood that becoming a drone pilot is not just about learning how to fly a drone.
 It’s also about getting licensed.
 The next section will feature information on what steps you need to take in order to become a drone pilot.

 In the United States, federal law dictates that those who want to fly a drone commercially require a pilot’s license.
 You heard that right.
 So, in order to go into the legal green area, potential drone pilots will need to have about $10,000 for piloting lessons.
 Or will he?